DIABETES, A 21ST CENTURY EPIDEMIC

 By Lawrence Wilson, MD

 Diabetes is an epidemic of vast proportions around the world.
 It costs millions of lives each year, and it costs many of the world’s nations billions in medical care and disability.
-Most of this is totally preventable.
+Most of this is totally preventable, and often correctable, as well.
 A recent study indicated that one in every four Americans age 60 or above has diabetes.
 Many go undiagnosed for years, which only makes correction more difficult when the disease is discovered.

 Definition.
 Diabetes is defined by the medical profession as elevated sugar in the blood, usually a fasting blood glucose level above 100 mg/dl.